Adult: Social construction of adulthood

 In contrast to biological perspectives of aging and adulthood, social scientists conceptualize adulthood as socially constructed.
 While aging is an established biological process, the attainment of adulthood is social in its criteria.
 In contrast to other perspectives that conceptualize aging and the attainment of adulthood as a largely universal development, regardless of context, nation, generation, gender, race, or social class.
 Social scientists regard these aspects as paramount in cultural definitions of adulthood.

 Further evidence of adulthood as a social construction is illustrated by the changing criteria of adulthood over time.
 Historically, adulthood in the U.S. has rested on completing one's education, moving away from the family of origin, and beginning one's career.
 Other key historical criteria include entering a marriage and becoming a parent.
-These criteria are social and subjective; they are organized by gender, race, ethnicity, social class, among other key identity markers.
+These criteria are social and subjective; they are organized by gender, race, ethnicity, and social class, among other key identity markers.
 As a result, particular populations feel adult earlier in the life course than do others.

 Contemporary experiences of and research on young adults today substitute more seemingly subjective criteria for adulthood which resonate more soundly with young adults' experiences of aging.
 The criteria are marked by a growing "importance of individualistic criteria and the irrelevance of the demographic markers of normative conceptions of adulthood."
 In particular, younger cohorts' attainment of adulthood centers on three criteria: gaining a sense of responsibility, independent decision-making, and financial independence.